Juntaran/instagramSpider/README.md

 # instagramSpider

-An Instagram Spider
+An Instagram Spider base on [Selenium](https://www.seleniumhq.org/)

-Can craw all pictures of the designated account.
+Can craw all Pictures/Videos of the designated account.

 ## Todo: